 Staying healthy is a common goal for many residents -- not just those living in California.
 While the Golden State may have a longer life expectancy than the U.S. average, there are still many health concerns to watch out for.
 One critical way to stay healthy is to get regular check-ups and other preventive care.
 The older you get, the more expensive these care protocols become.
-Health insurance is the main way to keep these costs from impacting your financial picture, and as of 2014, health insurance is mandatory.
+Health insurance is the main way to keep these costs from impacting your financial picture.

 Whether you've never had medical insurance before, or you're already covered, it's important to take charge of your health and know the details of your insurance plan before a medical crisis occurs.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.

 Health in California: The Facts